Industry/University Joint International Workshops on

 The Industry/University Joint International Workshop on Data-center Automation, Analytics, and Control (DAAC) series provides a forum to discuss fundamental issues on real-time operation of highly automated data centers, including methods to provision, debug, analyze and control data center equipment and to improve how machines are operated, monitored, and used.
 The objective of this workshop series is to promote and stimulate community's interactions to address some of most critical challenges in automation, analytics, and control specifically aimed for the needs of large-scale data centers in high-performance/high-end computing.

 Topics covered include how software stacks are deployed and provisioned, how data is processed and transferred in real time, methods for error detection and automated workload transition, power measurement and management, as well as challenges in design and implementation of novel automated data center architectures and systems.
 New methods, techniques, hardware, software, and standards for data center automation and control will also be discussed.
-The workshop expects to attract a large number of attendees from academia, industry, and government national labs who are interested in data center automated management, operation, and maintenance.
+The workshop expects to attract attendees from academia, industry, and government national labs interested in forefront topics related to data center automated management, operation, optimization, monitoring, and maintenance.

-- The third in the series is DAAC 2019 to be held Friday, November 22 at the Supercomputing 2019 conference in Denver, Colorado.
+The third in the series was DAAC 2019 held Friday, November 22 at the Supercomputing 2019 conference in Denver, Colorado.
+It featured a very strong set of papers covering state-of-the-art topics in monitoring and visualization and a lively panel discussion with representatives from industry, university, and national lab participants.
 Further information is available here.

 If you are interested in hosting a workshop on data center automation, analytics, and control topics to be part of this series, please contact the organizers.